UPS's international footprint to grow with TNT deal

 The businesses have overlap, but UPS's Davis said it was "way too early" to talk about job cuts.

-The deal will bring annual cost savings of 400 million to 550 million euros in four years, UPS said.
+The deal will bring annual cost savings of 400 million to 550 million euros ($527 million to $724 million) in four years, UPS said.
 It said it will first spend a pretax $1.71 billion (1.3 billion euros) on "implementation costs" to achieve those synergies, adding that the deal would boost UPS's earnings this year.

 UPS expects the takeover to close in the third quarter.
 The acquisition will be financed with an equal mix of cash and debt, it said.